Article

 insight featured image

-Past attempts to tackle users of electronic sales suppression (ESS) tools have been relatively ineffective but HRMC has now assigned its Fraud Investigation Service to the task of challenging suspected users.
-David Brindley explains what this means for implicated traders in the hospitality and retail sectors – and what to do next.
+Attempts to tackle electronic sales suppression (ESS) tools have been relatively ineffective, but with a recent prosecution, HRMC is issuing a final opportunity for users to make a voluntary disclosure before its specialist Fraud Investigation Service takes action.
+David Francis explains what this means for implicated traders in the hospitality and retail sectors – and what to do next.

 Contents

-Many years ago, as an inexperienced investigator working for HM Revenue & Customs, it was drilled into me that “a prevalence of cash usually equates to a fruitful tax enquiry”.
+Many years ago, as an inexperienced investigator working for HMRC, it was drilled into me to ‘follow the cash’.
 Consequently, businesses operating in hospitality and retail sectors were subject to more than their fair share of investigations.
-Now, despite cash use becoming sparser, the spotlight still remains on these sectors – largely due to HMRC’s discovery of ESS tools being used to manipulate sales records and artificially suppress tax liabilities.
+Now, despite cash use becoming sparser, HMRC’s spotlight still remains on these sectors – largely due to the uncovering of ESS tools being used to manipulate sales records and artificially suppress tax liabilities.

 What is electronic sales suppression?

-Where a business uses a device (software or hardware) to manipulate electronic sales records to support an incorrect tax return, HMRC will consider the business to be engaged in electronic sales suppression.
+Where a business uses a device (software or hardware) to manipulate electronic sales records to support an incorrect tax return, HMRC will consider the business to be engaged in ESS.

 For example, a business using an ESS tool might make a sale for £10, with the customer paying by card.
 The business would receive the full £10 payment.
 However, when the sales records are produced, that £10 sale might have been recorded as a £5 sale or even omitted from the sales record altogether.
 When those sales records are used to prepare accounts and tax returns, the ESS tool will have effectively provided a false accounting record to artificially lower a trader’s tax bill.